Why Do You Weigh Less in the Mornings? How Much Weight Do You Lose When You Sleep?

 Ever noticed how hungry you wake up sometimes?
 I know, my body will actually wake me up because I get so hungry.

 In fact, sleep is one of the best weight loss tools out there.
-Which is why any athlete knows getting enough sleep is paramount.
+This is why any athlete knows getting enough sleep is paramount.

 On the other side of that coin, if you don’t get enough, your metabolism slows down and even your brain function decreases.